Laycon: Career

 Laycon started his career interning as the personal assistant to the MD and CEO of Latjum Global Nigeria Limited when he was still an undergraduate in University of Lagos.
 He moved to Bestman Games, Ikoyi, Lagos where he worked as a sales and business development personnel after graduating from the university.
 Two months later, he became the personal assistant to the assistant director of welfare in administration and human resources at Lagos State Ministry of Information and Strategy.
 During the course of his career, he worked as a freelance writer for different companies and establishments.

-On 6 October 2020, Laycon was appointed the youth ambassador by the governor of Ogun State, Dapo Abiodun.
+On 6 October 2020, Laycon was appointed youth ambassador by the governor of Ogun State, Dapo Abiodun.

-On 3 January 2021, Laycon received a chieftaincy title from the Onipokia of Ipokia, Ogun State, Yisa Adesola Olaniyan as the Akeweje of Ipokia Kingdom, Ogun State at the 2021 Opo Day celebration.
+On 3 January 2021, Laycon received a chieftaincy title of Akeweje of Ipokia Kingdom from the Onipokia of Ipokia, Yisa Adesola Olaniyan at the 2021 Opo Day celebration.